 Towards the end of the battle, I made the mistake of attacking Loffrey with Ramza’s Ultima, even though Ultima wasn’t my best option.
 Just trying to show off, you know?
-This ended up reducing him to critical HP, meaning he made a run for the far corner.
-This made it something of a trick to weave Agrias over to attack him, and I knew that if she were killed in the interim I’d have no chance at all.
+This ended up reducing him to critical HP instead of killing him, meaning he made a run for the far corner.
+Thanks a lot, Ultima.
+This made it something of a stunt to weave Agrias over to attack him, and I knew that if she were killed in the interim I’d have no chance at all.
 Thankfully she made it, and the fight was over.

-At this point, Loffrey decided to pull an Aganihm from LttP, with the logic that bringing the hero closer to the conspiracy’s evil plan was somehow better than… you know… locking the hero out, permanently and guarenteed.
-He recited the incantation a second time, transporting the party to the necrohol, where (after the battle) he destroyed the exit sigil and trapped them there.
+At this point, Loffrey decided to pull an Aganihm from LttP, with the logic that bringing the hero closer to the conspiracy’s evil plan was somehow better than… you know… locking the hero out, permanently and guaranteed.
+He recited the incantation a second time, transporting the party to the necrohol.
+He came with, and then destroyed the exit sigil and trapped us there.
 Well darn, I was just going to leave, but now I have no choice but to ruin your evil plan!
 Loffrey died after this.

-(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation to teleport someone else to the Necrohol, but he’s muffled.
+(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation to teleport someone else to the Necrohol.
+You only hear part of this, because you’re listening through a door.
 The incantation invokes a spirit named, “Zomal, Reeve of Time.”
-This became confusing, as the muffled incantation mentions the title “Reeve” out of context.
-This got strange when one of Loffrey’s randomly named thugs was, himself, named Reeve!
+This became confusing, as the muffled incantation only mentions the title “Reeve” out of context.
+This got strange when one of Loffrey’s randomly named thugs was, RNG-dubbed… Reeve!
 (Presumably, this NPC Reeve was named after the FFVII character; the list of random names is full of Final Fantasy references.)
 As a result, I didn’t realize the muttered speech was the incantation at first – I figured he was just giving instruction to his underling, and maybe no one had been transported to the necrohol yet!
 For a minute there, I thought we had just arrived ahead of Folmarv!)

 So, we were now in “the necrohol of Mullonde,” aka the sunken ruins of the original city of Mullonde, buried ages ago.
 Into the ruins then!
 Before the next battle, we made our final Job change in the game, and it was a foolish one.
 Annoyed with Ramza’s low defence, we decided to change him to Dragoon, and naturally we gave him a spear, since spears give you boosted damage when you use your Jump attack.
 “Just to try it out,” we said.
 We then forgot to take him off it after it turned out to be crap.
 This meant that Ramza, who had been a dedicated Ninja for around half the game, was now a far less useful Dragoon, stuck with a weapon he couldn’t dual wield.
 I’m not even all that sure why he sucked as much as he did, considering the Dragoon worked just fine for Arthur and even our forgotten C-lister Meryell, but perhaps its strengths had finally faded in the endgame?
 If only we had gotten that super-spear from that battle with Construct 7…